-Structured data vs unstructured data isn’t a zero-sum game, however.
-Structured data also complements unstructured data, and you find insights in your unstructured data sets.
-For example, structured data records can hold unstructured data within it.
-Consider a form that offers questions with a list of answers available in a drop-down menu but also allows users to add freeform comments.
-The answers generated from the pick list is structured data, but the comments field yields unstructured data.
+For example, structured data records can hold unstructured data within them.
+Consider a form that offers questions with a list of answers available in a dropdown menu but also allows users to add free-form comments.
+The answers generated from the pick list are structured data, but the comments field yields unstructured data.

-Most data is a hybrid to some degree.
-For that reason, you may also see the term semi-structured data, which is a loosely defined subset of structured data.
-This format includes the capability to add tags, keywords and metadata to data types that were once considered unstructured data.
-Adding descriptive elements to images, email and word processing files are examples of semi-structured data.
+To some degree, most data is a hybrid of unstructured and structured data.
+Semi-structured data is a loosely defined subset of structured data, and includes the capability to add tags, keywords, and metadata to data types that were once considered unstructured data—for example, adding descriptive elements to images, emails, and word processing files.
 Markup languages such as XML are often used to manage semi-structured data.

 Where Does Structured Data Come From?

 The two primary examples of where structured data is generated are databases and search algorithms.

 The term structured data is often associated with relational database management systems, which organize data into one or more tables—also known as relations—of columns and rows.
 The structured query language (SQL) is used in the vast majority of relational databases.

 In addition to relational databases, spreadsheets are common sources of structured data.

 Whether it’s a complex SQL database or an Excel spreadsheet, because structured data depends on users to create a data model, you must plan for how you will capture, store, and access data.
 For example, will you be storing numeric, monetary, and/or alphabetic data?